Speak Out Drama Lessons

 PROCEDURES

-All staff (teachers, assistants, etc) in Speak Out Drama Lessons and Step Out Dance Lessons will follow the recommendations for reporting concerns or disclosures as outlined in ‘Children First’ National Guidelines for the Protection and Welfare of Children 2017.
+All staff (teachers, assistants, etc) in Speak Out Drama Lessons will follow the recommendations for reporting concerns or disclosures as outlined in ‘Children First’ National Guidelines for the Protection and Welfare of Children 2017.

-Speak Out Drama Lessons and Step Out Dance Lessons’ Designated Liaison Person (DLP) is
+Speak Out Drama Lessons’ Designated Liaison Person (DLP) is

 _______________________________